Facility Dogs

 Examples of Facility Dogs

-Ranger is a graduate of our program and works with Jen who is a social worker.
-She is called out to very difficult calls and Ranger is trained to help children be comfortable telling Jen about their situation.
-He is trained to give deep and light pressure.
-He also is trained to do some skills that would be considered tricks but they are very important at putting children at ease.
+Layla works with Emma who is a police office with the Peel Region.
+Emma does a lot of community police work and also helps women who have been trafficked, integrate back into society.
+When Layla enters a room she puts everyone at ease and even brings a normalcy to the day.
+She doesn’t judge and will work the room for whoever needs her.
+Facility dogs are also trained to give deep and light pressure.
+They are trained to do some skills that would be considered tricks but they are very important at putting children at ease.
 These include pushing buttons that say “I love you” “wanna play a game?” or “cookie please”.

 What is the process of applying for a Facility Dog?